 The reader revenue (or paid model) based on subscriptions is often perceived as the latest saviour of online journalism.
-Media are reporting that it’s working well: a few weeks ago, big news broke that The New York Times has hit four million subscribers, with three million of them registered as digital subscribers.
+Media are reporting that it’s working well.
 But, with a growing number of media outlets making a shift away from an advertising model, many questions are emerging along the way.

 It’s not a simple case of electing to switch to a paywall and waiting for the happy ending.
 There are different kinds of paywalls to choose from, and while this may be complex on the technical side of things, the big question really is what type of content should be put behind the paywall.
 And maybe most importantly: how do you even know if your audience is ready and willing to pay for the news on your website?

 That’s something we will try to explain here.
 From the different types of paywalls and things to consider when deciding what articles to lock up, to helpful data and overall strategy.
 But first, let’s see why online publishers are turning to paywalls in the first place.